AdobeDocs/commerce-admin.en/help/content-design/aem-assets-setup-synchronization.md

 ### Enable the Experience Manager Assets integration

-After you set up synchronization services, the last step of the onboarding process is to  enable the Experience Manager Assets integration in the Admin.
+After you set up synchronization services, the last step of the onboarding process is enabling the Experience Manager Assets Integration for Commerce extension in the Admin.

-1. Enable the integration.
+1. Enable the extension.

    1. Go to **Stores** > Settings > **Configuration** > **Catalog**.